iliana/rust-crowbar/README.md

 * If you want something to work on, [check the issues list](https://github.com/ilianaw/rust-crowbar/issues)
 * Please submit non-trivial changes as an issue first; send a pull request when the implementation is agreed on

-crowbar uses a [code of conduct](https://github.com/ilianaw/rust-crowbar/blob/master/CODE_OF_CONDUCT.md); please read it.
+crowbar follows a [code of conduct](https://github.com/ilianaw/rust-crowbar/blob/master/CODE_OF_CONDUCT.md); please read it.